YA-MAN: RISE OFG Super Lightweight champion

+YA-MAN faced Miguel Trindade at RISE ELDORADO 2025 on March 29, 2025.
+He lost the fight by a third-round technical knockout.

 Mixed martial arts career

 Rizin FF

-YA-MAN made his professional mixed martial arts debut against Kota Miura at Rizin 42 on May 6, 2023, in a special rules bout, which shortened the bout down to two three minute rounds.
+YA-MAN made his professional mixed martial arts debut against Kota Miura at Rizin 42 on May 6, 2023, in a special rules bout, which shortened the bout down to two five-minute rounds.
+He won the fight by a first-round knockout.

+YA-MAN faced Ren Hiramoto at Rizin 45 on December 31, 2023, losing the fight by unanimous decision.